These Are The "Stranger Things" Season 3 Theories You Need To Know

 After nearly two years off of our TV screens, Stranger Things is finally set to return.
-The summery Netflix blockbuster will premiere its third season on Thursday, July 4, just in time for Fourth of July weekend (who needs to go outside?).
+The summery Netflix blockbuster will premiere its third season on Thursday 4th July.
 Naturally that means Netflix has steadily been dropping new tidbits of information for months.

 Fans may not have many spoilers, but, the recent new posters and trailers definitely promise something wicked is brewing Hawkins once again.
 That means rampant fan speculation is inevitable.
 The final trailer’s creepy voiceover was practically made to fuel Reddit theories and Twitter freakouts.

 This is your one-stop shop for all the season 3 theories to know before you binge (chances are your friends, coworkers, yoga teacher, etc. are already talking about them).
-See which ones come true on July 4.
-Happy birthday, America!
-And happy birthday, Hawkins....may the Fourth be with you.
+See which ones come true on 4th July.